 Other suggestions

-While this itinerary worked well, I would suggest a minor adjustment: add two nights in Monemvasia with a day trip to Elafonisos, or spend one night in Monemvasia and one in Elafonisos.
+While this itinerary worked well, I’d suggest a small tweak: add two nights in Monemvasia with a day trip to Elafonisos, or spend one night in Monemvasia and one in Elafonisos.
 Other than that, I wouldn’t change anything.

 .